cheshi-mantu/www-diary/pages/household/raspivpnrouter.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

 For **lo** interface we have no interest, this is standard loopback.
-And there is **end0** interface which is up as well and has an IP address, this one seems to be the TV box we connected.
-There will be another interface wich is missinng now, something loke **tunXXX**, it will be created by the VPN application.
+And there is **eth0** interface which is up as well and has an IP address, this one seems to be the TV box we connected.
+There will be another interface which is missing now, something like **tunXXX**, it will be created by the VPN application.

 For sake of this very example, we'll use

-- **enx000ec6aceaf9** as the network adaptor that is connected to our router
+- **wlan0** as the network adaptor that is connected to our router

-- **end0** as the network adaptor that is connected to our TV
+- **eth0** as the network adaptor that is connected to our TV

+### Setup the interface towards the telly

+The telly will receive the IP address from the Raspberry Pi, so we need to setup the interface facing towards the telly as the DHCP server.

 ### Get VPN up and running